kedacore/keda-docs/content/scalers/apache-kafka-topic.md

 background = "light"
 +++

-Scale applications based on Apache Kafka Topic.
+Scale applications based on Apache Kafka Topic or other services that support Kafka protocol.

 **Availability:** v1.0+ | **Maintainer:** Microsoft